ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

 Here are some of the hurdles you may run into:

-* [Software Repositories] : Historically, many Wynton software modules were created to provide _newer_ versions of software than those that were available in CentOS 7 Linux.
-As Rocky 8 is a newer software distribution, many of those modules created with CentOS 7 Linux in mind now provide _older_ versions of software than packages that are installed in Rocky 8.
-Before using _any_ software modules, first check to see if the software is installed on the system.
-If the software is available without loading a module, use the installed version rather than the module.
-It is expected that some of the software tools available via environment modules (built-in, CBI, and Sali) may not work or Rocky 8 due to library dependencies and other issues.
-The few that were specific to CentOS 7, will be removed as they are discovered.
-If you run across a module that does not work, please email us the details at [{{ site.cluster.email_support }}](mailto:{{ site.cluster.email_support }})
+* [Software Repositories] : Not all, but the majority of the existing built-in, CBI, and Sali environment modules work also on Rocky 8.
+A small number of modules specific to CentOS 7 have been removed from Rocky 8.
+Many of the modules are no longer necessary to use on Rocky 8, because they provided software and libraries that were otherwise outdated on CentOS 7.
+In contrast, Rocky 8 comes with newer versions making the need for loading newer versions via modules less necessary - when in doubt, try first without loading the module.
+If you run across a module that does not work, please email us the details at [{{ site.cluster.email_support }}](mailto:{{
+  site.cluster.email_support }})

 * [Software Collections (SCL)] : Compared to CentOS 7, Rocky 8 will
   only provide SCLs for using modern GCC development tools, e.g. C and